enerdgumen/enerdgumen.github.io/_posts/2015-01-23-a-gentle-guide-to-git-and-mercurial.md

-title: A gentle introduction to Git and Mercurial
+title: A gentle guide to Git and Mercurial
 date: 2015-01-23 21:35
 tags: tools
 ignore: true